Igor-security/linux/Documentation/core-api/pmalloc.rst

-The pmalloc library is meant to provide read-only status to data that, for some reason, could neither be declared as constant, nor could it take advantage of the qualifier __ro_after_init, but is write-once and read-only in spirit.
-At least as long as it doesn't get teared down.
+The pmalloc library is meant to provide read-only status to data that, for some reason, could neither be declared as constant, nor could it take advantage of the qualifier __ro_after_init, but it is in spirit write-once/read-only.
+At some point it might get teared down, however that doesn't affect how it is treated, while it's still relevant.
-It protects data from both accidental and malicious overwrites.
+Pmalloc protects data from both accidental and malicious overwrites.

 Example: A policy that is loaded from userspace.